what-the-sid/faceAnalyser-Browser/README.md

 var analyser = new Analyser;

 //Detect new face.
- //id ofVideo and Canvas as params. analyser.init_Face("video:,"canvas");
+analyser.init_Face("video","canvas");  //id ofVideo and Canvas as params.

-//get analysed brightness (returns 1 if normal brightness.
-  //define minimum and maximum brightness as params. analyser.getBrightness(140,200);
+//get analysed brightness (returns 1 if normal brightness. analyser.getBrightness(140,200);  //define minimum and maximum brightness as params.

-//get distance of face from a centre area.
-   //area(as rectangle) to be initialized as centre(in percentage) as params. analyser.getDistancefromCentreRect(10);
+//get distance of face from a centre area. analyser.getDistancefromCentreRect(10);   //area(as rectangle) to be initialized as centre(in percentage) as params.

 //get distnace of face from centre point. analyser.getDistancefromCentrePoint;